Skip to content

 Coquitlam SAR members dedicate an average of 300 hours a year to the team, not including active search and rescue activities and committee work.
 The 300 hours is almost exclusively training and preparedness.
 Details on what kinds of skills we train for are on the training page, but a summary is presented here.

-You will be available, at a minimum, to attend training every Tuesday evening (3 hours average) and one or two weekend days a month (6-8 hours average).
-Members in Training (MITs) must attend 100% of the Ground Search and Rescue (GSAR) course (80 hr. total), and a minimum of 50% attendance at team training and searches thereafter.
+You will be available to attend training every Tuesday evening (2 hours average) and one to two weekend days a month (6-8 hours average).
+Expected to participate in the Task Ready Team (1hr prior to training).
+Members in Training (MITs) must attend 100% of the Ground Search and Rescue (GSAR) course (105-120hr. total).
+This consists of classroom, practical and evaluations.
+Minimum of 50% attendance at tasks callouts.

 If you will be unable to meet the minimum attendance requirements, please do not apply.